You need to review the following requirements for a successful integration with the API.

 - /notification – for receiving calls when events occur on Banking Service (or Provider API) that need the provider’s attention.

 - /availableaccounts – multi-account linking is an optional feature that uses this endpoint.
 It’s adopted by some Sage products to let users onboard multiple accounts at one time.

 We explain how to implement these endpoints in Stage 3: Integrate.

 At this stage, we only need the URLs added to our sandbox database, so you can begin development and testing.
 You can change the URLs at any time.

 Resources we will provide to you

-After registration, you will receive these resources:
+After applying your interest using the form below, you will receive these resources:

 - A provider-specific Postman environment.
 This contains your client credentials and keys to allow you run the Postman collections.
 You can find out more about this in Stage 3: Integrate.